-Charges via solar panel, AC adapter, or carport.
+Charges via solar panel, AC adapter, or 12V port.
 Useful for powering various low-wattage items, and effective at charging smartphones and tablets.
 Great for CPAP machines, too.
 Decent price.
 Weighs less than 6 pounds, making it easy to carry.

 Solar panel that pairs with it must be purchased separately.
 Some longevity concerns.